ptsteadman/notebook/stories/feyerabend.md

 "I can't thank you enough, Leah," said Addison, after a minute.

-Feyerabend was silent.
+Feyerabend remained silent.
+She felt unable to speak.
+She often had this feeling after a few hours of focused work on the computer.

 "Leah, are you okay?
 You've done...so much."

 "I'm just tired," said Feyerabend.

 Addison stopped walking, and grabbed Feyerabend's arm.
-She no longer had the demeanor of an effective, social dentist, but looked more liked a confused student staring at a problem on a whiteboard.
+Addison no longer had the demeanor of an effective, social dentist, but looked more liked a confused student staring at a problem on a whiteboard.

 "We've been working together for what, three years, in various forms?
 Online.